En bref

 CVG 7184 Blast Load Effects on Structures (3 units)

 Threats, risk analysis, vulnerability assessment; explosives: types and mechanisms; load determination; response of structural elements under blast loads, analysis and design for blast loads; blast mitigation, retrofit of structures; post-event assessment.
+This course is equivalent to CIVE 5507 at Carleton University.

 Course Component: Lecture